zrobertson466920/zrobertson466920.github.io/_posts/2021-8-12-An-Incremental-Buy-Out-Model.md

 **Remark:** I'm thinking the proof can be upgraded to big-$$O$$ using a Chernoff argument.
 I wonder if the independence assumption can be dropped as in the lemma.

-The final step is find the long-term profit which would be given by,
+The final step is to find the long-term profit which would be given by,

 $$
 \sum_{k = 0}^n \mathbb{E}[a_k] \sim o(\nu^2 \log(n))